syncfusion/blazor-docs/src/dropdown/listbox/how-to/add-items.md

 # Add items to the listbox

-To add an item or multiple items, [`AddItems`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfListBox-2.html) method can be used.
+To add an item or multiple items, `AddItem` method can be used.
 In the following example, the `Ferrari LaFerrari` and `McLaren P1` items will be added while clicking `Add Items` button.

 ```csharp
 @using Syncfusion.Blazor.DropDowns